-In the UK, when buying online we have rights to cancel after receving delivery under the distance selling regulations, which have recently been extended from 7 to 14 days by the new EU Consumer Rights Directive.
-There is a whole range of specific rights but this article focusses on the right to return an appliance bought online for a refund.
+In the UK, when buying online we have rights to cancel after receiving delivery under the distance selling regulations, which have recently been extended from 7 to 14 days by the new EU Consumer Rights Directive.
+There is a whole range of specific rights but this article focuses on the right to return an appliance bought online for a refund.

-Can you send an appliance back because you don’t like it?
+Can you send appliance back if you don’t like it?

 Can you still send it back if you’ve used it?

-If the appliance is faulty, this comes under different regulation (Sale of goods act – faulty appliances)
+If the appliance is faulty, this comes under different regulation (Consumer rights act – faulty appliances)

 Can you send an appliance back if it doesn’t fit?